-The Spirit of theMillenium Ring was the show's longest running antagonist, and one of its worst, possessingYugi's friend Bakura for almost the entire duration of the series.
-During the Duelist Kingdom arc he traps Yugi and his friends within the card game, resulting in their being sent the graveyard if defeated.
-He subsequently tries to bodyjack Mokuba Kaiba, and rips Pegasus' Millenium Eye out of his eye socket, leaving him in a coma.
-During Battle City, he infiltrates the tournament and sends Bonz, Zygor, and Sid to the Shadowrealm, then tries to do the same to Yugi and Yami.
-Failing, he returns in Season 5 as The Big Bad.
+- Anime: The Spirit of the Ring was possessing hero Yugi's friend Bakura Ryou for almost the entire duration of the series.
+During the Duelist Kingdom arc, he traps Yugi Muto and his friends within the card game, resulting in them being sent the graveyard if defeated.
+He subsequently tries to kidnap Mokuba Kaiba, and rips Maximillian Pegasus's Millennium Eye out of his eye socket, leaving him in a coma.
+During Battle City, he infiltrates the tournament and kills Bonz, Zygor, and Sid before trying to do the same to Yugi and Yami.
+Failing, he returns in season 5 as the Big Bad.
 Outing himself as an agent of Zorc Necrophades, The Spirit of the Ring repossesses Bakura, and sets in motion a plot to bring about The End of the World as We Know It.
-He kidnaps Mokuba to force Kaiba into a Shadowgame, then traps the entire cast in the Memory World, where he can control their lives, possessing Tristan and his own past self, Thief King Bakura, in the process.
-Eventually pulling a You Have Outlived Your Usefulness on his own past self, The Spirit of the Ring unleashes Zorc in the past, while taking on Yami in his final Shadowgame in the present, with the intent of making the entire world bow down to his dark god.
+He kidnaps Mokuba to force Seto Kaiba into a Shadow Game, then traps Yami in the Memory World, possessing his own past self, Thief King Bakura, in the process.
+Eventually possessing Tristan Taylor as well and pulling a You Have Outlived Your Usefulness on his own past self, The Spirit of the Ring unleashes Zorc in the past, while taking on Yami in his final Shadow Game in the present, with the intent of unleashing the apocalypse upon the world.